Law Commission (England and Wales): Activities

 The Law Commission can also take on additional projects that are referred directly by Government departments.

 At any one time, around 15 to 20 areas of law will be under review.
 Law Commission projects cover a wide range of subjects that belong to the criminal law, property law, family and trust law, public law, commercial law.

 The Law Commission has a rolling programme of law reform projects, and every three years or so it consults on any new projects that should be added to the list of those that it already has under way.
 In December 2017 it published its 13th Programme of Law Reform.

-Approximately 70% of the Law Commission's law reform recommendations have been enacted or accepted by Government.
+Approximately 70% of the Law Commission's law reform recommendations have been enacted or accepted by government.
+The Law Commission Act 2009 applies.